haas85/node-cache/README.md

 node-cache
 ==========

-Memcache system for node js
+Memcache system for node js. ncache allows servers to store in memory data using the key value pattern, this elements will be in memory until they expire.

 ## Using node-cache